Brain-Station-23-FOSS/.github/profile/README.md

 3. **Submit Pull Requests:** Implement your changes and submit a PR for review.
 4. **Join Discussions:** Share your ideas, questions, or feedback in the discussions tab.

-Please read our [Contribution Guidelines](CONTRIBUTING.md) before you start.

-### Code of Conduct
-We are committed to creating an inclusive and respectful environment.
-Please adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

 ---

 ## Community